highlando/academic-kickstart/content/post/covid-19-is-it-over-soon/index.md

 title: "Covid-19 Is it Over Soon"
 subtitle: ""
-summary: "How the daily changes in the casualties may indicate whether the virus is on the decline"
+summary: "How the daily changes in the casualties may indicate whether the virus is on the decline."
 authors: [Jan Heiland]
 tags: []
 categories: []